microsoft/verona/docs/internal/compiler-steps.md

 * (not started) New passes
 * (not started) Target options
 * (not started) Object code generation

+All of the work above is required for a fully functional compiler.

 The LLVM code can be found at [`src/mlir`](../../src/mlir).